DohyeongKi/better-homomorphic-sine-evaluation/readme.md

 #### (2) Coefficients
-The coefficients for Baby step Giant step introduced in the paper, which is needed for implementing bootstrapping for HEAAN are stored in the directory "result/coef".
+The coefficients for Baby-step Giant-step algorithm introduced in the paper, which is needed for implementing bootstrapping for HEAAN, are stored in the directory "result/coef/".

 The file is of .csv format, and its name is the form of "DegxxErrxxScalingxx.csv", where xx's are argument values you put.